AI Use Cases/Professional Services

 5

-Step 5: Weekly feedback loops retrain the model on analyst decisions and false-positive patterns, progressively reducing noise and improving precision so detection accuracy improves 3-5% monthly.
+Step 5: Weekly feedback loops retrain the model on analyst decisions and false-positive patterns, progressively reducing noise so detection accuracy keeps improving month over month.

 ROI & Revenue Impact

-ROI compounds over 12 months because initial deployment (weeks 1-12) eliminates the most obvious false positives and establishes baseline detection.
-Months 4-8 show the largest gains as the model learns your firm's seasonal patterns - proposal seasons, client transition periods, audit cycles - and anomaly precision climbs from 70% to 88%+.
-By month 12, your SOC operates with meaningfully less alert volume, allowing you to redeploy one full-time analyst to proactive threat hunting or compliance automation, and your managing directors gain predictive visibility into client security posture, enabling you to upsell security advisory services and deepen existing engagements.
-The compounding effect: lower incident costs + higher utilization + fewer write-offs + new service revenue = 18-24 month payback on deployment investment.
+ROI compounds over 12 months because initial deployment eliminates the most obvious false positives and establishes baseline detection.
+Months 4-8 show the largest gains as the model learns your firm's seasonal patterns - proposal seasons, client transition periods, audit cycles - and precision climbs.
+By month 12, alert volume is low enough that analyst time shifts from triage to proactive threat hunting and compliance automation, and your managing directors gain predictive visibility into client security posture - a credible opening for security advisory work inside existing engagements.
+The payback model gets built during the audit from your firm's own numbers: alert volume, analyst hours, write-off history, and billing rates.

 Target Scope